ARandomOSDever/Axes/README.md

 ## How does this compare to [Taffy](https://crates.io/crates/taffy)?

 Taffy is an implementation of the CSS layout engine, Axes is a custom layout engine.
 And Axes has a simpler API

+## License
+This library is licensed with the MIT license